 (11) Adverse behavior (including breaches of Policy or local policies of Group Companies, Codes of Conduct, Corporate Culture and its values);

 Article 4.
 Protection of Whistleblowers

-1. This Policy is designed to encourage Officers, Employees and Business Partners to report alleged malpractices or misconduct, to ensure that all allegations are thoroughly reviewed or investigated and suitable action is taken where necessary.
+1. This Policy is designed to encourage Officers, Employees, Retired Employees etc. and Business Partners to report alleged malpractices or misconduct, to ensure that all allegations are thoroughly reviewed or investigated and suitable action is taken where necessary.

 2. Any Whistleblower is protected against adverse (employment) actions (discharge, demotion, suspension, harassment, or other forms of discrimination) for raising allegations of business misconduct.
 Any Whistleblower is protected even if the allegations prove to be incorrect or unsubstantiated.
 Those who participate or assist in an investigation will also be protected.